ZhangYuQAQ/Hardware-Acceleration-Circuit-Design-of-Object-Detection-Network-Based-on-FPGA/README.md

 # Improvements
-&#8195;Summernent is improved on the basis of ismart2, with the following two main improvements： **- summernet has more 1*1 point-by-point convolution calculation units than ismart2
+&#8195;Summernent is improved on the basis of ismart2, with the following two main improvements：
+- **summernet has more 1*1 point-by-point convolution calculation units than ismart2**
-- The bounding box can be read and marked on the input picture.**
+- **The bounding box can be read and marked on the input picture**